SynfiniDLT/daml-tokenization-toolkit/operations/README.md

     {
-      "issuer": "alice", // Label of the issuer party "depository": "bob", // Label of the depository party "instrumentType": "Token", // Type of instrument the issuer factory is for.
+      "issuer": "alice", // Label of the issuer party "depository": "bob", // Label of the depository party "instruments": [ // Configuration of one or more instrument types the issuer will be authorised to create {
+          "label": "label1", // Label which can be used to refer to this `Issuer` contract in other files "issuerFactory" : "label1",  // Label of the factory to use to create the `Issuer` "instrumentFactory" : "label1", // Label of the instrument factory of the `Issuer` "instrumentType": "Token" // Type of instrument the issuer factory is for.
 "Token" is the only type that is
             // currently supported
+        }
+      ],
-      "issuerFactory": "label1", // Label of the factory to use to create the `Issuer` "instrumentFactory": "label1", // Label of the instrument factory of the `Issuer` "observers" : [ // Zero or more sets of observers of the `Issuer` {
+      "publisher": { // Optional settings, which if provided, allow the issuer to publish metadata for their instruments "label": "label1", // Label which can be used to refer to this `Publisher` contract in other files "publisherFactory": "label1", // Label of the factory to use to create the `Publisher` "metadataFactory": "label1" // Label of the factory that the issuer will be able to use to create `Metadata` },
+      "observers" : [ // Zero or more sets of observers of the `Issuer`(and `Publisher` if the issuer is provided one) {
           "context": "context1", // Context for this set of parties (part of the Daml Finance Disclosure interface) "parties": ["charlie"] // One or more labels of the observer parties